Smoked salmon is one of the great joys of life! In my opinion, one of the best types of smoked salmon is cold smoked salmon.

-Cold smoking salmon is actually surprisingly easy and is something that I wish that I had come across earlier in my smoking career.
-It's now something that the whole family is always asking me to make.
+The process of cold smoking salmon is actually surprisingly easy and is something that I wish that I had come across earlier in my smoking career.

 The Basics of Cold Smoked Salmon

-There are a few things about smoking salmon that you should know before you start:
+There are a few things about cold smoking salmon that you should know before you start:

 - 1Closely Watch Your Temps: Don' t let your smoker reach a temperature of over 80 degrees Fahrenheit.
 This will end up cooking the salmon and you will come away with a different result than desired.